planttheidea/redux-browser-storage/README.md

 # redux-browser-storage

-Use redux to manage localStorage and sessionStorage data
+Use redux to manage specific data saved in either localStorage or sessionStorage

 ## Table of contents
 * [Installation](#installation)